expo/expo/docs/versions/v14.0.0/guides/exp-cli.md

 title: exp Command-Line Interface
 ---

-In addition to XDE we also have a CLI `exp` if you prefer to work on the command line or want to use Exponent in tests or continuous integration (CI).
+In addition to XDE we also have a CLI `exp` if you prefer to work on the command line or want to use Expo in tests or continuous integration (CI).

 ## Installation

 Run `npm install -g exp` to install `exp` globally.

-If you haven't used `exp` or XDE before, the first thing you'll need to do is login with your Exponent account using `exp login`.
+If you haven't used `exp` or XDE before, the first thing you'll need to do is login with your Expo account using `exp login`.

 ## Commands